Out-of-Court Dispute Resolution

 How long does the ADR proceeding last?

-The time limit is given by the Electronic Communications Act or the Postal Services Act and lasts 90 days.
+The time limit is given by the Electronic Communications Act or the Postal Services Act and lasts 90 days in case dispute was launched by the consumer.
 It can be prolonged under conditions set by the Act.
-Average time limit in 2018 was 113 days,
+Average time limit in 2018 was 113 days.

 What is the result of ADR?